jefffhaynes/BinarySerializer/README.md

 Attributes
 ----------

 There are a number of attributes that can be used to control how your fields are serialized.
-Following is a summary with examples:

 ### IgnoreAttribute ###